 The Museum Opens to the Public in 2006

 Following more than nine years of work, the LBJ Museum opened its doors on Dec.
 6, 2006.
 Luci Baines Johnson, LBJ’s daughter, and Candace Call, a North Carolina educator who credits her success with her enrollment in Head Start, were the keynote speakers.

 Hays County renovated the second floor in 2009-2010, including the installation of an elevator that allowed the museum to open the second floor of its historic building to the public in the early summer of 2010.
 The second floor has a meeting room, auditorium, special exhibits and archive room.
 The museum received a grant of $85,000 from the City of San Marcos to build an archive room and a room to curate exhibits in the employee section of the museum on the first floor, also completed in 2010.

 Board of Directors and Staff

-The LBJ Museum of San Marcos Board of Directors includes Dr. Ed Mihalkanin, President; Sherwood Bishop, Vice President; Linda Rodriguez, Secretary; Scott Gregson, Treasurer; and board members, Dr. Carmen Imel, John Navarrette, John H. McCrocklin, Teresa Santerre Hobby, Vicki Meehan-Clarke, Pat Murdock, and Melissa Millecam.
-Rafael Garcia serves as Museum Manager and Texas State University provides student interns to assist throughout the year.
+The LBJ Museum of San Marcos Board of Directors includes Dr. Ed Mihalkanin, President; John H. McCrocklin, Vice President; Linda Rodriguez, Secretary; Scott Gregson, Treasurer; and board members, Dr. Carmen Imel, Wayne Ammel, Charles Soechting, Teresa Santerre Hobby, Vicki Meehan-Clarke, and Melissa Millecam.
+Rafael Garcia serves as Museum Manager, Crissy Campos is Assistant Manager and Texas State University provides student interns to assist throughout the year.

 The museum is open to the public Thursday – Saturday from 10 a.m. to 5 p.m.
 Group tours may be arranged by calling the LBJ Museum at (512) 353-3300.
 Museum facilities, including the second floor auditorium and a conference room may be rented by civic, educational and cultural organizations for special events.